Azuro-protocol/dictionaries/packages/dictionaries/README.md

 # Dictionaries Package

 The Azuro Dictionaries package is designed to provide easy access to the Azuro Protocol dictionaries, which contain mappings between IDs and human-readable strings.
-The package includes several CLI and helpers to make it easy to work with these dictionaries in your project.
+The package includes CLI and helpers to make it easy to work with these dictionaries in your project.